dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

                 - /localaligner\/.*/

 A common pattern seen on Dockstore is GitHub repositories that store many workflows.
-The above ``.dockstore.yml`` has two entries for workflows.
+The above ``.dockstore.yml`` has two entries, one for globalAligner, and one for localAligner.
 Notice that each entry uses a different name.
 Names are required if you want multiple workflows registered on Dockstore from a single GitHub repository.
 The names must be unique between entries of the `workflows` array.
 For each unique name present, an entry will be created on Dockstore.

 Service YML File
 +++++++++++++++++